dotherightthing/wpdtrt-soundcloud-pages/readme.txt

 1. Use the Settings->Plugin Name screen to configure the plugin

 == Frequently Asked Questions ==

+= Which playlists are converted into pages? =

+In SoundCloud, each playlist may be assigned one of five playlist 'types':

+* Playlist (the default)
+* Album
+* EP
+* Single
+* Compilation

+[SoundCloud's Album documentation](https://help.soundcloud.com/hc/en-us/articles/115003561288-Creating-an-Album) states that a playlist (set) may be marked as an 'official release', by assiging a 'Playlist type' other than the default, and by setting a release date.

+These official releases then appear on your SoundCloud 'Albums' page (https://soundcloud.com/username/albums).

+This plugin is intended to promote official releases, and so uses the Album system and the SoundCloud playlist types.
+This provides an easy way to separate finished tracks from demos, experiments and works-in-progress.

+= Which features are on the roadmap? =

+Customisation of Playlist type labels in the plugin, for example to classify both (performance) 'Compilations' and (concept) 'Albums' as 'Mixes'.

 = How do I use the widget? =